Jelena Rozga: 2012–2017: Moderna žena

-2018-2020: New singles and performances
+2018–2020: new singles and performances

 On 27 March 2018, following a tour in Australia, Rozga released a new single titled "Najbolji dan", written by Tonči and Vjekoslava Huljić along with a music video directed by Sandra Mihaljević.
-On 29 May 2018, Rozga appeared on Narodni radio where she performed at the Living Room Acoustic and gave an interview; her acoustic live medley of "Oprosti mala", "Opijum" and "S druge strane mjeseca" has been watched more than 18 million times as of 2022.
+On 29 May 2018, Rozga appeared on Narodni radio where she performed at the Living Room Acoustic and gave an interview; her acoustic live medley of "Oprosti mala", "Opijum" and "S druge strane mjeseca" has been watched more than 24 million times as of 2024.
 On 20 July, the same year, Rozga released another single titled "Uzmem koliko mi daš" written by the pair Huljić, along with a music video directed by Dario Radusin filmed in Istria.

 In September, Rozga released another song, titled "Ostani" written by Serbian singer-songwriter Emina Jahović and produced by Macedonian producer Darko Dimitrov.
 The song and its accompanying music video received a lot of media attention due to a change in the singer's image and sound.
 Within the first 24 hours of its release, the song received 350,000 views, which is the second most watched music video by the singer within the first day after "Tsunami" which received 400,000 views in a day.
 On 29 January 2019, Rozga released a ballad titled "Moje Proljeće" written by Jahović and produced by Darko Dimitrov.
 She performed the song on the same day at the 2019 Music Awards Ceremony (MAC) show in Belgrade.
 A music video for the song, portraying an emotional Rozga singing the song and wandering in a snowy forest, directed by Dario Radusin, was released the same day.
 It garnered 2 million views on YouTube in a week and received widespread praise from her fanbase.
+On 25 September 2019, Rozga participated in then narodni radio's program "Koncert u tvom domu" ("Concert at Your Home") with which she appeared at the place of a Croatian pair and performed "Oprosti Mala" among other songs.

 On 28 January 2020, Rozga released "Sveto Pismo" which she also performed at the 2020 MAC Awards Show.
 The song was written by Tonči and Vjekoslava Huljić and the production was arranged by Darko Dimitrov and Serbian singer Željko Joksimović.
 The following month, Rozga appeared on the Macedonian Golden Ladybug of Popularity awards show, where she received the award for Most Popular Regional Singer.
 She also performed "Sveto Pismo" and a medley of "Cirkus", "Ne pijem, ne pušim" and "Dani su bez broja" during the show.
 Starting on 12 April 2020 and concluding on 17 May 2020, during the COVID-19 pandemic, Rozga streamed seven weekly mini live concerts through Instagram Live and YouTube during which she performed acoustic covers of her songs from her living room.